AnTheMaker/HotDocs/README.md

 Of course you can!

 ### Do I have to give credits for using HotDocs?
 No you don't have to.
-I mean it would look wired if someone would read "powered by hotdocs", wouldn't it?
+I mean it would look wired if someone would read "powered by hotdocs 🌭" somewhere on your site, wouldn't it?

+### Who made this?
+[I](https://twitter.com/AnTheMaker) made this.
+You can contact me on [Twitter](https://twitter.com/AnTheMaker) if you want. 👋